Mikopet/mikopet.dev/blog/_posts/2021-02-21-kill-insects-with-bisect.md

 ### Solve this!

-First thing you should investigate is that there is any test present for that function and if there is: why is that test **false positive**.
+The first thing you should investigate is that there is any test present for that function and if there is: why is that test **false positive**.
-This is the better outcome, because one need to fix some tests according to the current _valid_ behaviour.
+This is the better outcome because one needs to fix some tests according to the current _valid_ behaviour.
 And of course the code after all.

 #### But what to do if there is no test for that operation?

 Well, I am sure you know that: **Make one!**

-For example: I had a feature in this blog on index page.
+For example, I had a feature in this blog on the index page.
 This feature showed the [tags] over the post excerpt.
 But I redesigned it, so I do not have this feature anymore.
 My test checks if is there any `#` in that line.
 Let us say: this is the bug we are searching for now.